PhD - History

 I am committed to engaged mentorship.
 I strive to cultivate a sense of institutional and intellectual belonging so that students feel empowered to claim their identities as both responsible scholars of the present and engaged historical actors of the future.
 You are always welcome to visit me during office hours, or email me to make an appointment.

 I'm originally from Los Angeles.
 Before joining the faculty at UT Dallas, I taught at Indiana University.
-When I'm not working, I like to walk my dog, get on my yoga mat, and explore my new home in Dallas.
+When I'm not working, I love to read and take my dog for long walks around White Rock Lake.